Schuteros/rusted/README.md

 A Linux Desktop Enviroment (DE) written in Rust programming language (Rust).
 Let's see where it goes! ((The project will be stopped for some time to learn more about linux))

 ## To-do list for minimal working version
-1. Create WM (Window Manager) code with winit crate which will open on the start a window with rust-based terminal.
+1. Create WM (Window Manager) code with x11rb crate which will open on the start a window with rust-based terminal.
 2. Make a shortcut which let's user to toggle on/off terminal window
 3. Make a handler which resolves opening of new windows
 4. Enable window resizing graphically